PhoenixTales/wiki.gothicarchive.org/locations.md

 - famous for vineyards

 ## Great Northern Plains
+- "Following the heavy battles in the north, every countryman now knows how to use a bow and arrows"
+- "Hoards of orcs invading the land from the North" (old official website)

+### Myrtanian Outpost
 - "I was a soldier in the fortress in the large plain from the north."
 - "Soon they would have reached the end of the northern plains and overrun our little outpost with ease"
-- "Following the heavy battles in the north, every countryman now knows how to use a bow and arrows"
-- "Hoards of orcs invading the land from the North" (old official website)
+- looks like archetypal fort from American Old Wild West, codified by "Fort Bravo" [source: interpretation of Gothic Comic visuals]

 ## Khorinis
 - a remote city, one closest to the __Royal Ore Mines__